 There are two schools of thought with this section – love it or hate it.

-Endorsements come from your connections (those people you have linked with).
+Endorsement of your skillset comes from your connections (those people you have linked with).
 At times, it can be quite easy to accidentally endorse someone for skills, including skills they don’t actually have.
 If this happens to you, you can go into your profile and remove that endorsement.

 On the opposite end of the scale to endorsements, recommendations are an excellent addition to your LinkedIn profile.
-When someone gives you a recommendation, they have to take to the time go in and action it; think about it and write it.
+When someone gives you a recommendation, they have to take to the time to go in and action it; think about it and write it.

 You will get a notification of any endorsements and you can choose to publish them or not.